-Although entry-level jobs may be available to applicants with only a high school diploma, employers usually prefer that electronic repair technicians have an associate degree in electronics technology.
-Additionally, electronic repair technicians should be problem-solvers who can work well independently and as part of a group.
-As an electronics repair technician, individuals need to be able to distinguish colors and be comfortable lifting 50-70-pounds.
+Although entry-level jobs may be available to applicants with only a high school diploma, post-secondary education is usually required.
+Certificate programs, workshops, seminars and on-the-job training in electronic repair are available, but two-year associate of applied science (A.A.S.) degrees are more common for those interested in immediate career opportunities.
+Supplementary education for electronics repair technicians can be found online.
+As a prospective electronics repair technicians, individuals need to be able to distinguish colors and be comfortable lifting 50-70-pounds.

 Associate of Applied Science in Electronics Engineering Technology

 Electrical apprenticeships, which often last 3-5 years, are another way to gain experience in this field.
 Apprentices are paired with an experienced electronic repair technician and assist them with installing and maintaining electronic devices and equipment.

 While there are no licensing requirements for electronics repair technicians, there are voluntary certifications available.
 Several organizations, including the International Society of Certified Electronics Technicians (www.iscet.org) and the Electronics Technicians Association (www.eta-i.org), offer electronic repair technician credentials.
 Both organizations offer varying levels of certification, which can be attained through testing.
 Certification renewal varies per institution, but continuing education credits are required to maintain credentials.